 We have just received by snail mail the Newsletter for Research in Chinese Studies, 128 (November 2013 - vol. 32, no. 4), a hard copy quarterly published by the Center for Chinese Studies (CCS) of Taiwan (The Republic of China).
 The journal is published in Chinese and subtitled in English.

-In this issue: Summary of Research, Book Review, Researchers of Chinese Studies Scholars, Conference Reports, News from Academia.
+In this issue: Summary of Research, Researchers of Chinese Studies Scholars, Research Institutes, Book Review, Conference Reports, News from Academia.

-I am happy to announce that the Journal of South Asia Women Studies (JSAWS) vol. 13, n.
-1 is out!
+I am happy to announce that the Journal of South Asia Women Studies vol. 14/1 is out.

 In this issue: Editorial Note: “Inclusive Rights: On Section 377 of the Indian Penal Code on Sexual Activities”, by Enrica Garzilli; “Deconstructing Social Media in India”, by Alessandro Cisilin; "European Union and Empowerment of Women in Afghanistan: Issues and Challenges”, by Sheetal Sharma.

 We have just received by snail mail the Newsletter for Research in Chinese Studies, 127 (August 2013 - vol. 32, no. 3), a hard copy quarterly published by the Center for Chinese Studies (CCS) of Taiwan (The Republic of China).
 The journal is published in Chinese and subtitled in English.